meetoseh/backend/docs/db/image_file_exports.md

     original image before applying the object-fit cover crop to get this image
 -   `format (text not null)`: the format of the export, e.g., `png`, `jpeg`, `webp`
 -   `quality_settings (text not null)`: the quality settings used for the export, which depends on the format, as a json dictionary.
+The keys must be sorted.
 -   `created_at (real not null)`: when this record was created in seconds since the unix epoch